 When VL OMNI originally wrote this blog in 2018, the world was a different place.
-The market, expectations of Merchants, and the way we do business have now fundamentally changed.
-Economies all over the world are stretched to the breaking point and Merchants are understandably in a financially anxious and precious position.
-Thankfully there are many government programs and aid for Merchants who need it.
+The market and the way we do business have now fundamentally changed.
+Global economies are stretched and Merchants are in a financially anxious position.
+Thankfully, there are government programs and aid for Merchants who need it.

-We believe that agile, scalable iPaaS ecommerce integration is not only worth the investment but it’s a timely investment right now.
-Many scaling businesses with complex and specific data integration needs come to VL OMNI– either by hunting us out specifically or through one of our amazing partners — because they realize that the other solutions out there just won’t cut it, even at a deeply discounted rate.
+Agile, scalable iPaaS system integration is not only worth the investment but it’s a timely investment to future proof your business.
+Many scaling businesses with complex and specific integration needs come to VL OMNI.
+Either by hunting us out specifically or through one of our amazing partners — because they realize that the other solutions out there just won’t cut it, even at a deeply discounted rate.

-Well, we obviously know what our platform costs*, and those who use the VL OMNI Platform and Dashboard not only know the cost of having reliable integration, but also the value — AKA the return on the investment that partnering with VL OMNI brings to merchants.
+Well, we obviously know what our integration platform costs*, and VL OMNI customers not only know the cost of a reliable integration platform, but also the value — AKA the return on the investment that partnering with VL OMNI brings to merchants.

-From getting your own free time and weekends back, to saving on charge-backs and penalties, to ultimately freeing your business from ineffective and inefficient integration alternatives and allowing your business to reach new heights and grow organically as per your strategy or goals, the benefit of great integration with VL OMNI is apparent to insiders.
+From getting your free time and weekends back, to saving on charge-backs and penalties, to ultimately freeing your business from ineffective and inefficient integration alternatives, the benefits of great system integration with VL OMNI are apparent to insiders.

-But for those out there searching, perhaps for the first time, for an up-market integration solution that fits their business instead of being forced into a box… what reference point do you have to work with for cost vs. value?
+But for those out there searching, perhaps for the first time, we will dive into how to determine the cost of business system integration.
+Plus, discover the benefits of end-to-end integration and the visibility provided by an integration platform.
+In short, for an up-market data integration solution that fits your business needs, what reference point do you have to work with for cost vs. value?
 What’s a reasonable spend for great data integration?

 1. Data integration should not cost $50,000 USD — especially when you have nothing to show for that investment.

 This is an expensive lesson.
 While we don’t have the full story on why this merchant chose this solution provider or what the project entailed, we can extrapolate a few things.
-First, since this was a flat-fee cost structure, we can assume that this is a static integration and possibly custom-coded for the merchant and their needs.
-Integrations like these are also static in time — meaning this one wouldn’t have grown along with the company.
+First, since this was a flat-fee cost structure.
+We can assume that this is a static integration and possibly custom-coded for the business.
+Integrations like these are static in time — meaning this one wouldn’t have grown along with the company.
 It’d have worked temporarily.

-If this was a custom coded integration — the huge price tag certainly indicates that this is likely — it’s an integration frozen in time.
-The world will not remain in its economic situation forever, the technology investments you make now will continue on post-COVID-19.
+If this was a custom coded integration — the huge price tag certainly indicates it is likely an integration frozen in time.
+The world will not remain in its economic situation forever, so the technology investments you make now need to be resilient to change.
 Your business deserves to have technology that grows with you through any time, offering flexibility to adapt your integrations as your business changes and scales.

 2. Data integration should not cost $90,000 USD — and especially not when the integration is point-to-point and only works in a single direction.

-Another textbook example is a real story of a merchant who had paid for a single point-to-point integration that only went from one application to another — and not back again!
-This is an unbelievable amount of money to pay for what we can only assume was a custom coded project where those dollars are being funneled into essentially paying someone’s salary.
+Another example is a real story of a merchant who paid for a single point-to-point integration that only went from one application to another — and not back again!
+This is an unbelievable amount of money to pay for what we can only assume was a custom-coded project.
 And for what?
 An over-glorified plug-and-play integration, which, for the record are either free as bolt-ons to applications you likely already use, or cost less than $100 USD on average.

 We can only imagine what was said to convince the merchant that this was a good option.
 It’s likely a combination of not being an informed advocate for your business’ technology decisions, and being ‘sold’ by an unscrupulous salesperson who likely told the merchant this was the only way to get what they needed.

 Our iPaaS structure — a subset of SaaS for integration that simply means we charge a monthly fee.
+That’s our integration platform cost.
 This means that there’s no DIY coding, or even any custom coding.
-That’s just not how our platform was designed, and that’s not how the powerful technology we’ve build our platform on works.
-That means our Connectors exist already (we build these on our dime as part of our own strategy of what the market and our customers need), and our set up period is much shorter than custom coded projects because all we have to do is understand your business and configure the workflows around the Connectors.
+That’s just not how our platform was designed.
+And that’s not how the powerful technology we’ve build our platform on works.
+That means our Connectors exist already (we build these as part of our own strategy of what the market and our customers need), and our set up period is much shorter than custom coded projects because all we have to do is understand your business and configure the workflows around the Connectors.